Have you had big overdraft problems for a long period?

 What you need at the start

-You don’t need to know the dates your limit was increased before complaining.
+You don’t need to know the dates your limit was increased before complaining, my template asks for them.

 You can’t go back and see exactly what your credit score was in say 2021 when the bank increased your limit.
 But your current credit record shows what was happening back six years, so download your credit report now and keep it.
 The sooner you get the report, the further back it goes.
 I suggest you get your free TransUnion statutory credit report.